AcademySoftwareFoundation/OpenColorIO/docs/quick_start/installation.rst

 - Python >= 2.7 (for the Python bindings and docs)
     - \*Sphinx >= 1.8.5
 - OpenImageIO >= 2.1.9 (for apps including ocioconvert)
-- Nuke 6.x or newer (for the Nuke nodes)

 Automated Installation
 ^^^^^^^^^^^^^^^^^^^^^^

-Listed dependencies with a preceeding * can be automatically installed at build time by setting the ``OCIO_INSTALL_EXT_PACKAGES`` option in your cmake command (requires an internet connection).
+Listed dependencies with a preceeding * can be automatically installed at build time using the ``OCIO_INSTALL_EXT_PACKAGES`` option in your cmake command (requires an internet connection).
+This is the default.
 C/C++ libraries are pulled from external repositories, built, and statically-linked into libOpenColorIO.
 Python packages are installed with ``pip``.
-All installs are fully contained within your build directory.
+All installs of these components are fully contained within your build directory.

 Three ``OCIO_INSTALL_EXT_PACKAGES`` options are available::

     cmake -DOCIO_INSTALL_EXT_PACKAGES=<NONE|MISSING|ALL>

-- ``NONE`` (default): Use system installed packages.
+- ``NONE``: Use system installed packages.
 Fail if any are missing or don't meet minimum version requireements.
-- ``MISSING``: Prefer system installed packages.
+- ``MISSING`` (default): Prefer system installed packages.
 Install any that are not found or don't meet minimum version requireements.
 - ``ALL``: Install all required packages, regardless of availability on the current system.